 Companies also sold between the seat inserts that held cups and Cadillac sold a limousine with magnetic cup holders:

 The cup holder as we know it today came to us in 1983 alongside another innovation: the mini van.
 The first cup holders “sunk into the plastic of the dashboard” were installed in the Dodge Caravan and Plymouth Voyager.
-It would be a decade, though, before cup holders came standard in essentially every car.Lisa Wade is a professor of sociology at Occidental College.
+It would be a decade, though, before cup holders came standard in essentially every car.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.